-Scroll down for a big list of Black History Month events in February, but first, here’s a look at a couple places to immerse yourself in African American history and culture all year in Charlotte.
+Scroll down for a big list of Black History Month events in February, but first, here’s a look at a few places and resources to immerse yourself in African American history and culture all year in Charlotte.

 Gantt Center for African-American Arts + Culture